 - Baking Powder – ½ tsp.

-Step 1: Scrape only the white portion of the coconut and grind the quantity mentioned for 2 to 3 pulses (don’t add water and don’t grind too fine) and keep aside.
+Step 1: Grind the quantity of coconut mentioned for 2 to 3 pulses (don’t add water and don’t grind too fine) and keep aside.

 Step 2: In a vessel, heat 200 ml water and add the sugar to it.
 Switch to low heat and dissolve the sugar (just dissolve the sugar; do not reduce it to make it thick or sticky)

 Step 3: Now add the ground coconut to the sugar syrup and stir for 2 minutes.
 Then add the rawa and mix well.

 Step 4: Now add the butter and mix.
 Switch off the heat and take the vessel off the heat Leave it covered to rest for 8 hours or overnight.

 Step 5: When the batter has rested or the next day, break and separate the egg whites and yolks.
 Whisk 4 egg whites till frothy and then add the 6 egg yolks and whisk further till mixed and creamy.

 Step 6: Add the beaten eggs, nutmeg powder, baking powder into the soaked coconut-rava.
 Mix it lightly with your clean palms.